Odisha River Sand Monitoring - GIS and AI Enforcement Framework

 • Public map of valid lease boundaries vs illegal zones

-• License-holder dashboards: quota usage and compliance status
+• License-holder dashboards for quota usage and compliance

 • Community anomaly reporting for rapid verification